Cascading climate risks: Towards adaptive and resilient European societies – CASCADES project (2020-2024)

 Cascades-banner.jpeg

-This is where the interdisciplinary ‘CASCADES’ project aims to come in.
-The four-year project, funded through the European Commission’s Horizon 2020 programme, will analyse the cross-border impacts of climate change for Europe, identify critical risks and explore potential solutions.
+This is where the interdisciplinary ‘CASCADES’ project comes in.
+The four-year project, funded through the European Commission’s Horizon 2020 programme, has analysed the cross-border impacts of climate change for Europe, identifying critical risks and exploring potential solutions.

 The CASCADES project is coordinated by the Potsdam Institute for Climate Impact Research (PIK) and involves eleven other organisations and universities across Europe, including ECDPM:

-ECDPM’s contributions will focus on the development, security and foreign policy implications of climate change outside of Europe.
-We will formulate recommendations on how European policies can address these risks coherently, analyse how European climate finance is affected by climate change, and advise on how these institutions can build resilience to climate risks.
+ECDPM’s contributions focused on the development, security and foreign policy implications of climate change outside of Europe.
+We formulated recommendations on how European policies can address these risks coherently, analysed how European climate finance is affected by climate change, and advised on how these institutions can build resilience to climate risks.

-An important part of our work will take place in regions that are key to European foreign policy, such as the Western Sahel (with a focus on Burkina Faso) and North Africa (zooming in on Tunisia).
+An important part of our work has taken place in regions that are key to European foreign policy, such as the Western Sahel (with a focus on Burkina Faso) and North Africa (zooming in on Tunisia).

 Visit the official CASCADES project website